FlorianBeckerle/The-Silent-Bell-Of-Aeturnum/The Silent Bell of Aeturnum/Story/Main Plot.md

 - “The townsfolk slowly resume moving, but their eyes are wet — as if they’ve just awoken from a long, painful dream they can’t remember.”

 - “You notice small fractures in the air itself, spiderwebs of faint light, closing one by one.
 Some don’t close.”

+- “A child runs to you, smiling brightly, calling your name… but you’ve never met them.
+Not in this loop.”